malloydata/malloy/docs/_src/language/statement.md

-Whereas in SQL, queries generally define all metrics inline, requiring useful snippets to be saved and managed separately, in Malloy, _dimensions_, _measures_, and _queries_ can be saved and attached to a modeled _explore_.
+Whereas in SQL, queries generally define all metrics inline, requiring useful snippets to be saved and managed separately, in Malloy, _dimensions_, _measures_, and _queries_ can be saved and attached to a modeled source.

-## Explores
+## Sources

-A Malloy model file can contain several _explores_, which define fields that can be used in queries.
+A Malloy model file can contain several _sources_, which define fields that can be used in queries.

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e.malloy"}